England: The Cotswolds

 Rolling terrain with some flat sections and a couple longer climbs over country lanes and roads with little traffic.
 Moderate cycling level.
 Leisurely level with an e-bike.

-7 nights lodging, 7 breakfasts, 4 dinners, 1 picnic lunch, admission to the Roman Baths, Stonehenge, Hidcote Gardens and Blenheim Palace, guided walking tour of Oxford, hybrid or road rental bicycle, van support, electronic route cues, and trained guides.
+7 nights lodging, 7 breakfasts, 4 dinners, 1 picnic lunch, admission to the Hidcote Gardens, Blenheim Palace, Highgrove Gardens, Roman Baths, guided Oxford walking tour, hybrid or road rental bicycle, electronic route cues, van support, and trained guides.

 Hybrid or road bike is included in the cost of the tour.
-Electric-assist ebike is $250.
+E-bike is $250.

 Fly in and out of London’s Heathrow or Gatwick airports (LHR or LGW).
 Then take a train to Moreton-in-Marsh.
 Our starting hotel is a short walk from the train station.